Slow Cooker Beef Stew (Dump-and-Go)

-If you’re looking for an easy slow cooker beef stew that’s hearty + classic, yet realistic for busy days, this version delivers!
+If you’re looking for an easy slow cooker beef stew that’s hearty and classic, yet realistic for busy days, my version delivers!
 It has all the coziness with tender beef, rustic vegetables, and a thick, savory broth, but made simple with no pre-cooking.
-Perfect for cold nights or Sunday family dinners, it’s comforting, dependable and so delicious!
+Perfect for cold nights or Sunday family dinners, it’s comforting, dependable and so delicious.

 5 star review

-I Make this Easy Crockpot Beef Stew for Dinner as Soon as it Gets Cold!
+Make this Easy Slow Cooker Beef Stew for Dinner as Soon as it Gets Cold!

 When the weather turns chilly, there’s truly nothing better than a cozy bowl of beef stew.
 My version is truly so cozy with a super-flavorful broth made with tomato paste, Worcestershire, bouillon, thyme, bay leaf, and a splash of red wine (or balsamic vinegar if you want a no-wine option).